ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/server-wide/configuration/get-serverwide-client-configuration.dotnet.markdown

 ﻿# Operations : Server : How to Get Server-Wide Client Configuration

-**GetServerWideClientConfigurationOperation** is used to return a server-wide client configuratio, which is saved on the server and overrides the client behavior.
+**GetServerWideClientConfigurationOperation** is used to return a server-wide client configuration, which is saved on the server and overrides the client behavior.

 {NOTE `ClientConfiguration` defined at database level overrides server-wide client configuration. /}